interpretation-experiment/seeds/README.md

 python pseudowords/collect.py pseudoword-suggestions-processed.csv reference-pseudowords.txt
 ```

 will collect all the jabberwocky sentences you generated into `reference-pseudowords.txt`, one sentence per line.
-This is how the jabberwocky files in `cornell_movie_quotes_corpus/` and `popova/` were created (those files were then re-spaced to show sentence pairs or improve readability).
+This is how the jabberwocky files in `cornell_movie_quotes_corpus/` and `popova/` are created (those files are then re-spaced to show sentence pairs or improve readability).

 #### Note on choosing pseudowords

-The following word classes were targeted for replacement:
+The following word classes are targeted for replacement:

 * All nouns
 * All adjectives
 * Verbs that are not auxiliaries, modals, or copulas
-* Adverbs that were not negations
+* Adverbs that are not negations

 With the following notes:

 * Don't replace any proper nouns or words starting with a capital letter
-* Repeated words or stems (e.g. a verb repeated but conjugated differently) were replaced with different pseudowords (i.e. the commonality is not maintained)
+* Repeated words or stems (e.g. a verb repeated but conjugated differently) are replaced with different pseudowords (i.e. the commonality is not maintained)
-* No words involved in contractions were replaced, except genitives.
-E.g. in "the *dog*'s *tail*", both *dog* and *tail* get replaced -- this is done by manually using Wuggy (as the `pseudowords/generate.py` script ignores all contractions) to generate suggestions for *dogs* (with the "s"), then picking pseudowords with a final "s" and separating off again.
+* No words involved in contractions are replaced, except genitives.
+E.g. in "the *dog*'s *tail*", both *dog* and *tail* get replaced -- this is done by manually using Wuggy (as the `pseudowords/generate.py` script ignores all contractions) to generate suggestions for *dogs* (with the "s"), then picking pseudowords with a final "s" and separating it off again.
-* Composed words (e.g. "mother-in-law") were replaced, similarly to genitives, by sticking all parts together and re-separating them in the generated pseudowords (this is also done manually, since `pseudowords/generate.py` considers composed words to be contractions and therefore ignores them)
+* Composed words (e.g. "mother-in-law") are replaced, similarly to genitives, by sticking all parts together and re-separating them in the generated pseudowords (this is also done manually, since `pseudowords/generate.py` considers composed words to be contractions and therefore ignores them)

-We used the default Wuggy settings to generate 10 suggestions for each target word.
-Picking a pseudoword among those 10 suggestions was done by trying to maintain the following:
+We use the default Wuggy settings to generate 10 suggestions for each target word.
+Picking a pseudoword among those 10 suggestions is done by trying to maintain the following:

-* When possible, keep the original word's inflection (verb conjugation, plural, noun-like, adverb-like)
+* When possible, keep the original word's inflection (verb conjugation, plural, noun-like, adverb-like, etc.)
-* If we can't do the above, try re-running Wuggy pseudoword generation (with the same settings) to see if the other random pseudowords allow it; if still not possible, go with one of those generated pseudowords
+* If we can't do the above, try re-running Wuggy pseudoword generation (with the same settings) to see if the other random pseudowords allow it; if still not possible, go with one of those generated pseudowords anyway
 * Try to choose a pseudoword that doesn't evoke the original word, so simple sentences can't be inferred back